What this page is — and what it isn't

 Pathologizing protection

 Why it's counter-therapeutic: Calling boundaries or hesitation "resistance" ignores that these behaviours kept you alive.
-Safety cannot be forced without causing harm.
+Safety can't be forced without causing harm.
 A therapist who treats your self-protection as an obstacle to overcome has fundamentally misunderstood the work.

 Boundary violations

-Why it's unsafe: Missed sessions without notice, pressure to continue when you've said stop, blurred professional roles, or ignored consent — these erode the containment that trauma therapy structurally depends on.
+Why it's unsafe: Missed sessions without notice, pressure to continue when you've said stop, blurred professional roles, ignored consent — these erode the containment that trauma therapy structurally depends on.
 Without containment, processing becomes flooding.

 Over-disclosure